-Class hours: 3 lecture and 2 lecture/ lab Prereq: "C" or higher in JPNS 102 or placement test score demonstrating equivalent knowledge and skills Comments: The laboratory is part of the class.
+Class hours: 3 lecture and 2 lecture/ lab Prereq: "C" or higher in JPNS 102 or placement test score demonstrating equivalent knowledge and skills.
+Comments: The laboratory is part of the class

 Description: This is the first half of an intermediate course in spoken and written Japanese.
-As a second year course, it emphasizes reading and writing.
-Students are expected to have an active knowledge of both Hiragana and Katakana and approximately 50 to 80 Kanji.
+As a second-year course, it emphasizes reading and writing.
+Students are expected to have an active knowledge of Hiragana, Katakana, and approximately 50 to 80 Kanji.